mabryp/cyber_saturdays/kids_and_technology.md

 [Social Media is causing depression among teen girls](https://jonathanhaidt.substack.com/p/social-media-mental-illness-epidemic)

+The science and research is absolutely clear that Social Media can make your children feel terrible.

+I think the day is coming when children using social media will be thought of as barbaric.
+The same way we now think that children shouldnt' have alchol.

 ##    4. How can you protect your children from the risks of Social Media?

    Go as long as possible without any Social Media.